 For the first 2 weeks after your ILR procedure

-- Choose loose clothing that doesn’t compress the area.
+- Choose loose clothing that doesn’t squeeze the area.

-- Don’t use large amounts of gauze or padding in your bra.
+- Don’t use lots of gauze or padding in your bra.
 A member of your care team will show you how much is safe to use.

-- Don’t raise your affected arm more than 45 degrees.
-You can find how high 45 degrees is by placing your hand on your hip (see Figure 2).
+Don’t raise your affected arm more than 90 degrees, which is shoulder height (see Figure 2).
 You can straighten your elbow, but don’t raise your arm past this height.

 - Follow your breast surgeon’s instructions for doing range of motion exercises after breast surgery.
-They’ll give you the resource Exercises After Your Mastectomy.
-Remember not to raise your affected arm more than 45 degrees while you’re doing them.
+They’ll give you written instructions.
+You can also find the instructions online at www.mskcc.org/pe/exercises_mastectomy.
+Remember not to raise your affected arm more than 90 degrees while you’re doing them.

 - If fluid starts to collect in your armpit, call your breast surgeon right away.
-The fluid may cause swelling in a small, defined area (like a golf ball) or puffiness in a larger area.
+The fluid may cause swelling in a small, defined area (like a golf ball).
+Or, it may cause puffiness in a larger area.
 A member of your care team will tell you what to look out for.

 Your urine (pee) and the skin between your fingers and under your wrist might be discolored after your procedure.
 This is from the dye your plastic surgeon injected.
 The color will fade over a few days.